 It is essential that traders understand the margin close out rule specified by the broker in order to avoid the liquidation of current positions.
 When an account is placed on margin call, the account will need to be funded immediately to avoid the liquidation of current open positions.
 Brokers do this in order to bring the account equity back up to an acceptable level.

-Common forex margin terms
+Forex margin terms

 Equity: The balance of the trading account after adding current profits and subtracting current losses from the cash balance.

 Margin requirement: The amount of money (deposit) required to place a leveraged trade.

 Used margin: A portion of the account equity that is set aside to keep existing trades on the account.